-In 1971, Furman University in Greenville, South Carolina, hosted the Conference for the first time and the state of South Carolina was added to the original five states approved by the Constitution.
+In 1971, Furman University in Greenville, South Carolina, hosted the Conference for the first time, and tSouth Carolina was added to the original five states approved by the Constitution.
 Thirty universities and colleges were represented among the 93 paid registrants.

-In 1974, with Dr. Gastón Fernández presiding, the conference was hosted by Clemson University.
+In 1974, with Dr. Gastón Fernández presiding, the Conference was hosted by Clemson University.
 At this time, the association of MIFLC enjoyed more than 100 members, and there were 200 registered conference participants from 70 different colleges and universities.
-The main focus of the three-day program was the reading of over one 100 papers on a variety of topics related to literature, language and teaching techniques in the field of foreign languages, both ancient and modern.
+The main focus of the three-day program was the reading of over 100 papers on a variety of topics related to literature, language and teaching techniques in the field of foreign languages, both ancient and modern.

 In 1990, during the presidency of Dr. Leonor A. Ulloa, of Radford University, the Executive Committee approved the president’s proposal to establish, develop and publish a scholarly journal that would become the primary tool of diffusion of the best presentations from the annual meetings of MIFLC.
-Today, MIFLC Review publishes critical studies on modern languages and literatures as well as interdisciplinary, comparative, linguistic, and pedagogical essays based on works read at the conference.
+Today, MIFLC Review publishes critical studies on modern languages and literature as well as interdisciplinary, comparative, linguistic, and pedagogical essays based on works read at the conference.
 MIFLC Review is indexed in the MLA International Bibliography and is a member of the Council of Editors of Learned Journals.

 In 2005, at the 55th Annual Meeting, presided by Dr. M. Stanley Whitley and hosted by Wake Forest University in NC, Dr. Leonor A. Ulloa presented during the business meeting a project to amend and update the MIFLC Constitution and Bylaws.
 An ad hoc committee was nominated and approved with Dr. M. Stanley Whitley, Dr. Gastón Fernández, and Dr. Leonor A. Ulloa as members to revise and present a final draft version of the Constitutions and Bylaws for consideration at the 2006 MIFLC business annual meeting.
 The revised Constitution and Bylaws were approved during the MIFLC business meetings held in 2006 and 2007 at James Madison University and Virginia Tech, respectively.